-Neither party provided evidence for the hearing.
-However, the Respondent provided the Notice of Decision (Exhibit D-1) to correspond with the Appellant's verbal request for hearing dated May 7, 2024.
+Neither party provided formal evidence for the hearing.
+However, the Respondent included both the Notice of SNAP Work Rules (Exhibit D-1) and Notice of Decision (Exhibit D-2) to correspond with the Appellant's written hearing request dated July 19, 2024.